DevoInc/azure-eventhub/README.md

 # Creating a Event Hub to send events from Azure to Devo

-This is not an agent, but it's a general guide of how to sent events from Azure.
+This is not an agent, but it is a general guide on how to sent events from Azure.

 The _Azure Activity Log_ and _Azure Active Directory_ logs can be easily ingested into the Devo platform by exporting the logs to an Azure event hub, which in turn triggers a cloud function to tag and send the events to Devo.

-You can follow this instructions to send events from an EventHub to Devo platform.
+You can follow these instructions to send events from an EventHub to the Devo platform.
-There are two kinds of events that will be sent from Azure to Devo: from Monitor (Azure activities logs) and from Active Directory (Sign-In and Audit logs).
+There are two types of events that could be sent from Azure to Devo: from Monitor (Azure activities logs) and from Active Directory (Sign-In and Audit logs).

 The Azure Activity Log is a subscription log that provides insight into subscription-level events that have occurred in Azure.